jbavari/jbavari.github.io/source/_posts/2014-05-17-handling-relationships-in-rethinkdb.markdown

 I'm writing this post to share some of the knowledge I've acquired along the way, and hopefully some will find it helpful.

 ## The problem
 I'm using a doc db because I'm still not sure of my database schema, and since its mostly a prototype, I need something flexible.
 The project is for physical therapy patients involving rehabilitation programs.
 Each program is comprised of several exercises, and a program is assigned to one user.
-A user can have multiple
+A user can have multiple programs.

 Eat your ER heart out: